How to Start a Restoration Company: What Do You Need to Know? January 19, 2018 – Posted in: Blog

 Employee Hiring Considerations

 It would be difficult to run a restoration company without any employees.
 You cannot do all the marketing, estimating, remediation and reconstruction on your own.
-So, first decide which jobs you are best at — and then hire employees who can help you do the rest.
+So, first decide which jobs you are at — and then hire employees who can you do the rest.

 You may want to run the business from an office while your employees handle the hands-on work if you have business, legal or accounting experience.
 If you have some skill and experience in construction, you could hire an office manager to keep the business running while you work in the field, meet prospective customers and estimate new jobs.